-Medicare Advantage Plans are changing dramatically for 2020 and 2021, and these changes are beneficial for persons who suffer the symptoms of Alzheimer’s disease or other dementias such as those that result from Parkinson’s or Huntington’s Diseases.
-The Chronic Care Act, passed by Congress in 2018, says private insurers who work with Medicare to provide healthcare through Medicare Advantage plans are legally required to expand their definitions of “supplemental benefits.”
+Medicare Advantage Plans changed dramatically beginning in 2020 and these changes have benefited people who have Alzheimer’s disease or another form of dementia.
+The Chronic Care Act, passed by Congress in 2018, makes private insurance companies that provide Medicare Advantage plans to expand their definitions of “supplemental benefits.”

-In 2020, options like meal delivery are becoming available, and enrollees can get money for preventative health help like humidifiers for the home.
-Medicare Advantage will even cover the costs of something like carpet shampooing for people with asthma, to reduce irritants in the air.
+In 2020 new coverage options like meal delivery and preventative health help like humidifiers for the home.
+Medicare Advantage will even cover the costs of carpet shampooing for people with asthma, which reduces irritants in the air.

-This is welcome news in the Alzheimer’s world where individuals require so much more assistance than simply medical care.
-Adult day care, in-home help with daily living activities like dressing and cleaning, palliative (pain-relief) care, installation of safety devices like grab bars and wheelchair ramps, and rides to doctor appointments are all potential benefits of new Medicare Advantage plans.
+This is beneficial news to people with Alzheimer’s because they require more assistance than simply medical care.
+Adult daycare, in-home help with daily living activities like dressing and cleaning, palliative (pain-relief) care, installation of safety devices like grab bars and wheelchair ramps, and rides to doctor appointments are all potential benefits of Medicare Advantage plans.
 Assisted living residents, including people with dementia in memory care, are more and more finding that their communities can partner with healthcare providers to maximize the benefits under Medicare Advantage.
-This makes it easier than ever to cater benefits to address specific needs.

-Since becoming law two decades ago, Medicare Advantage (also known as Medicare Part C) includes all the services offered by original Medicare, but supplements original Medicare with benefits including emergency services and coverage for vision, hearing, and dental needs.
+Since becoming law two decades ago, Medicare Advantage (also known as Medicare Part C) includes all the services offered by traditional Medicare but additionally covers emergency services and coverage for vision, hearing, and dental needs.
 Medicare Advantage is provided through the Medicare program by a private insurer working with the government.
-About one-third of Medicare enrollees use Medicare Advantage, and that number continues to increase annually.
+As of 2023, about half of Medicare enrollees use Medicare Advantage, and that number continues to increase annually.

 1. Health Maintenance Organization (HMO), which sets the monthly or annual fee while limiting coverage to doctors under an HMO contract.